EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

   + SuppPubInfo SHALL contain:

     + protected SHALL be a zero length bstr

 ~~~~~~~~~~~
       +  other = aad_1  / aad_2  / aad_3 /
                  message_1 | message_2 | message_3 | label

-   * ?
-SuppPrivInfo = PSK
 ~~~~~~~~~~~

-SuppPrivInfo SHALL only be present in the symmetric case.
+The salt SHALL only be present in the symmetric case.

 The symmetric key and IV used to protect message_i is called K_i and IV_i etc., and are derived using byte string aad_i defined for each EDHOC message that make use of a symmetric key.